-It is in the interest of the state and the pursuit of excellence at the two universities to achieve a balance in faculty supported per university, enrollment, and financial support.
-Although in size FSU is about four times larger than FAMU, a balanced enrollment at the Joint College will require an enrollment of FAMU students above 30 percent at all degree levels.
+It is in the interest of the State and the pursuit of excellence at the two universities to achieve an equilibrium in faculty support per university, enrollment, and financial support.
+Although in size FSU is about four times larger than FAMU, an equilibrium enrollment at the Joint College will require an enrollment of FAMU students above 30 percent at all degree levels.
 The equilibrium number must be above 30 percent because of the mission of FAMU.
-Additionally the presence of women in the Joint College must be between 33 and 50 percent.
-These numerical targets would allow the FAMU-FSU College of Engineering to become the leading producer of women and African American engineers.

-Finally, we must reiterate that any consideration of pursuing the Two-College model must examine the legal challenges that will be made.
-The Two-College model would have to have the support of the FAMU leadership team in order to move forward.
-It would also be wise to confer early with the regional office of the Office of Civil Rights, prior to taking actions that will be challenged.
+Additionally the mission requires that the presence of women in the Joint College must be between 33 and 50 percent.
+These numerical targets would allow the FAMU-FSU College of Engineering to become one of the leading producers of women and African American engineers at the baccalaureate level.
+Whatever model is pursued an increase in enrollment in engineering will be required to be competitive in Florida and in the nation.
+Finally, we must reiterate that any consideration of pursuing the Two-College model must examine the legal challenges that likely will be made.
+Advocates of the Two-College model would be well served to seek the support of the FAMU leadership team in moving forward.
+It would also be wise to confer early with the regional office of the Office of Civil Rights, prior to taking actions that could be challenged.
 If the Joint College is maintained, a new agreement, reflecting a new approach to management, is absolutely essential.
 The two universities must present a unified front in seeking renovations, repairs, and construction of Building C.